quick-fox-03/Decentralized-Autonomous-Organization-Corporate-Governance/README.md

 # Decentralized Autonomous Organization (DAO) Web Application

 This project is a decentralized application (DApp) that allows users to interact with a Decentralized Autonomous Organization (DAO) on the Ethereum blockchain.
 Users can create proposals, vote on them, and view proposal details, all within a secure and transparent environment.
-The DApp is built with HTML, JavaScript, and Web3.js and communicates with an Ethereum smart contract deployed to a blockchain network.
+The DApp is built with HTML5, Bootstrap4, JavaScript, and Web3.js and communicates with an Ethereum smart contract deployed to a blockchain network.

 ## Table of Contents
 1. Project Overview